ojlyons/UI-Challenge/README.md

 # UI-Challenge

-Run `gradlew bootRun` at the root directory and go to localhost:8080/ to see SpringBoot in action
+Run `gradlew bootRun` at the root directory and go to localhost:8080/hello to see SpringBoot in action.
+You can add `?name=xyz` at the end of the url to change 'world' to any string!

 In the home/ directory run `ng serve --open` to see the Angular page and the Hello World task.